The most outstanding quips, gibes and utterances from the 2013 Legislative Session.Read More »

-This year's most outstanding quips, gibes and utterances.Read More »
+This week's most outstanding quips, gibes and utterances from Arizona's political scene.Read More »

 Sen. Steve Pierce was under tremendous pressure from forces within and outside the state Capitol – including at least one official from the National Republican Congressional Committee –during the hours before sine die as lawmakers and others tried to influence his vote on a controversial election bill.Read More »

 When Gov. Jan Brewer walked into the room for her Medicaid expansion signing ceremony, she was met by a standing ovation.
 After she signed the bill, she let out a sigh of relief.Read More »

 The Arizona Senate revived an election omnibus bill Thursday that could limit early voting participation after Republican leaders pressured their caucus to pass the measure in the final hours of the 2013 legislative session.Read More »

 The Arizona Senate’s passage of a budget plan that includes Medicaid expansion on May 16 was a tremendous victory for Gov. Jan Brewer, as well as the lawmakers who stuck their necks out for the governor — most notably Senate Majority Leader John McComish, who sponsored the amendment that added expansion to the budget plan.Read More »